SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 Royal Mail’s Local Collect service is evolving to meet the needs of modern consumers.
 By enabling customers to receive their parcels at more diverse locations and providing a more robust data structure through the TPLMS file format, Royal Mail is enhancing the user experience and ensuring compliance with future shipping requirements

-With the introduction of a new TPLMS file, Royal Mail now supports the following new additional location types while also updating the <Glossary>label</Glossary> and <Glossary>pre-advice</Glossary> file.
+With the introduction of a new TPLMS file, Royal Mail now supports the following new additional location types while also updating the <Glossary>label</Glossary> and <Glossary>pre-advice</Glossary> file:

 * **Lockers (LOK)**: Convenient parcel lockers available for pickup.
 * **Collect+ Stores (PSH)**: A network of retail outlets, offering parcel collection services.